 Here's a list of 5 different careers you can get into with your criminal justice degree.

 Many, if not most, police officers earn a two-year degree in Criminal Justice before then attending the Police Academy.
 Some, however, earn a four-year degree before joining the force.
-The average pay for Police Officers in 2018 was $65,400 (bls.gov).
+The Bureau of Labor Statistics reported the average pay for police officers was $70,750 in 2021.

 Paralegals work closely with attorneys on legal cases.
 They must be familiar with federal and state laws, court systems, and properly constructing legal arguments.

 Paralegals can usually land a job with a two-year degree in fields like Criminal Justice or Paralegal Studies.
 Some employers may require a four-year degree in Criminal Justice or a related field in addition to a certificate.
-On average, Paralegals earned $55,020 in 2019 (bls.gov).
+The Bureau of Labor Statistics reported the average pay for paralegals was $58,330 in 2021.

 DEA Agents work for the Drug Enforcement Agency, a federal agency.
 They are tasked with tracking and busting illegal drug trades and cartels across the country.
 These agents gather evidence against major drug violators, perform arrests, seize contraband, and work with local law enforcement to keep communities free from illegal drugs.